-Chloramine is directly added to your drinking water to eliminate potential threats to your health.
-Bad microorganisms like bacteria are immediately killed by the chemical before they reach households.
+Chloramine is directly added to your drinking water through the water treatment system to eliminate potential threats to your health.
+The chemical immediately kills bad microorganisms like bacteria before they reach households.

 What Are The Health Risks Associated with Chloramine?

-Regular exposure to chloramines may lead to dry mouth and throat, and eventually bleeding lips.
-Long-term exposure to chloramine-contaminated water will irritate and damage the individual’s skin cells.
-Chloramine can also cause inflammation to the skin.
-Continuous exposure to the chemical can cause burning sensation, dryness, and redness to the eyes.
+Regular exposure to chloramines may lead to dry mouth and throat and eventually bleeding lips.
+Long-term exposure to chloramine-contaminated water irritates and damages the individual’s skin cells.

 Chloramine Filter Overview